 \section{Introduction}

 One can argue that thin matter shells in general relativity provide the simplest class of spacetimes after vacuum spacetimes.
 Indeed, thin shells, besides giving instances of static and dynamic spacetimes, allow themselves to be scrutinized in relation to their entropic and thermodynamic matter and gravitational properties, and even from those properties to pick up the corresponding black hole properties.
 For static and rotating circularly symmetric thin shells, i.e., thin rings, in (2+1)-dimensional Ba\~{n}ados-Teitelbom-Zanelli (BTZ) spacetimes their entropic and thermodynamic properties have been worked out in general and in the limit where the ring is taken to its own gravitational, or horizon, radius, i.e., in the black hole limit \cite{quintalemosbtzshell,energycond,btzshell,extremalbtz}.
-For static electric charged spherically symmetric thin shells in (3+1)-dimensional Reissner-Nordstr\"om spacetimes these properties have also been worked in detail in general and in the black hole limit \cite{charged,extremalshell,lqzn}, see also \cite{martin} for neutral thin shells in Schwarzschild spacetimes.
-Related studies were those of entropy for a quasiblack holes in the case in which matter is spread over a 3-dimensional spatial region, rather than on a 2-dimensional thin shell \cite{quasi_bh1,quasi_bh2}, and of quasistatic collapse of matter \cite{pretisrvol}.
+For static electric charged spherically symmetric thin shells in (3+1)-dimensional Reissner-Nordstr\"om spacetimes these properties have also been worked out in detail in general and in the black hole limit \cite{charged,extremalshell,lqzn}, see also \cite{martin} for neutral thin shells in Schwarzschild spacetimes.
+Related studies, where the entropy of black holes can be studied through systems with matter, involve quasiblack holes for which matter is spread over a 3-dimensional spatial region rather than on a 2-dimensional thin shell \cite{quasi_bh1,quasi_bh2}, or are connected to a quasistatic collapse of matter \cite{pretisrvol}.
 These works \cite{quintalemosbtzshell,energycond,btzshell,extremalbtz,charged,extremalshell,lqzn,martin,quasi_bh1,quasi_bh2,pretisrvol} stem from the fact that the concept of entropy is originally based on quantum properties of matter, and so it is very important to study whether and how black hole thermodynamics could emerge from thermodynamics of collapsing matter, when matter is compressed within its own gravitational radius.
 Conversely, it is through black hole entropy that we can grasp the microscopic aspects of a spacetime and hence of quantum gravity, and the fact that thermodynamics of a thin shell reflects thermodynamic properties of a black hole formed after quasistatic collapse of the shell indicates some connection between matter and gravitational degrees of freedom.

 In this thin shell approach to black hole entropy a clear cut distinction exists between nonextremal black holes and extremal black holes.